Long Term Effects of Alcohol On The Body

 Drinking alcohol in pregnancy can also result in damage to the brain of a developing fetus, resulting in permanent learning disabilities.
 Fetal alcohol syndrome is a severe condition of drinking during pregnancy, which can result in extreme physical and mental challenges for the child after birth.

-6. Mental Health Disorders
+Alcohol and Mental Health Disorders

 The brain damage caused by heavy drinking can result in certain mental health disorders.
 Drinking can also contribute to other mental health disorders, such as: